Obstructive Lung Diseases Overview Practice Questions

 Airway inflammation and increased mucus production.

-Bronchitis for 3 months out of the year, for 2 consecutive years; excessive secretions.
+Coughing for 3 months out of the year, for 2 consecutive years; and excessive secretions.

 22. How do you optimize lung function for COPD?

-PRN bronchodilators for all COPD patients; Systemic corticosteroid trial; and Methylxanthines.
+PRN bronchodilators for all COPD patients; systemic corticosteroids; and methylxanthines.

 23. What is the primary goal of treating COPD?